What does Tyrone mean?

 Tyrone entered the list in 1930-1939 and reached its top rank of #149 in the U.S. during 1970-1979, and is currently at #921.
 (2015 U.S. SSA RECORDS)

 Which version is better?with its variant forms and related boy names.
 Shown below is a study of the history of Tyrone and corresponding names.
 Popular alternative forms of Tyrone (#844 the previous year) listed in the Top 2000 are Tyrus (#1748 the previous year), Tyronne, Eoghan and Tyron.
-These forms of Tyrone reached the apex of their popularity in the 1970s (usage of 0.361%) and are somewhat less popular today (usage 0.052%, 86% less), with forms like Tyrone becoming somewhat outmoded.
+These forms of Tyrone reached the apex of their popularity in the 1970s (usage of 0.12%) and are now much less popular (usage 0.02%, 85% less), with the form Tyrone becoming somewhat outmoded.